pculllback/atml3-docs/source/includes/_methods.md

 # Methods<a name="methods"></a>

-The vertigo expression language is a collection of operations and functions which calculate logic and linguistic properties in an ATML3 training.
+With

-Vertigo expressions are used in the mappingExpression and the truthExpression of a property and have values of certain data types.
+Methods are used in mapping or truth expressions of properties and return following data types:

+* Strings
+* Numerics
+* Booleans
+* Lists

 ## Basic Functions